Arizona – Patient FAQ

 Are there other fees I need to pay for?

-Quick Med Cards offers the cheapest MMJ certifications in AZ.
-Our consultation and certification costs range from $49 to $149, depending on a patient’s profile and unique needs.
-Additionally, you must pay $150 for your medical card to the Arizona Medical Marijuana Registry.
-However, patients participating in the Supplemental Nutrition Assistance Program only pay $75 for their med cards.
+The doctor consultation costs $149, and our financing option lets you book an appointment for as little as $47.
+Additionally, you must pay a $150 fee for your medical card to the Arizona Medical Marijuana Registry.
+However, patients participating in the Supplemental Nutrition Assistance Program (SNAP) only pay $75 for their med cards.

 Get Your Medical Marijuana Card